 To get a more comprehensive picture, the generated scores and audio excerpts can be enhanced by up to 10 tone events before and after a pattern instance in both score and audio files.

 By activating the 'Within single phrase' checkbox the search result can be restricted to pattern instances within a phrase only (no phrase borders are allowed between the first and last tone event).
 In fact, this is just a short-cut to fill in the correct secondary search pattern based on phrase boundary markers, see following paragraph.

 The secondary search essentially acts as an optional filter for the results obtained from a primary search.
 By activating the secondary search checkbox you can specify a secondary search pattern and a secondary transformation.
 Additionally, an operation for how exactly to filter the primary result set has to be selected, see Secondary search specification for a detailed description of possible operations.

-By activating the metadata filter box you can restrict the solos being searched using the select boxes for performers, titles, instruments, styles, tempo classes, tonality types, and recording years.
+Depending on the database being chosen a metadata filter box can be activated in order to restrict the solos being searched for.
+In the case of the Weimar Jazz Database select boxes for performers, titles, instruments, styles, tempo classes, tonality types and recording years are provided.
 All boxes allow for the selection of multiple entries (except those for recording years).
 Previously selected entries can be deselected by ticking the cross symbol on a selected entry.
 To filter solos by recording year, you can either use a range of years or an exact year.
 To remove the restriction on recording years, click on the 'Reset'-Button.
 In order to remove all metadata restrictions and define a new set of metadata filters, simply click on the 'Reset metadata'-Button.
 Selectbox items can also be searched for by activating a select box and starting to type some text.